 And for those who have already died, the Church never ceases praying, “Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 May they rest in peace.
 Amen.
 May their souls, and the souls of all the faithful departed, through the mercy of God, rest in peace.
 Amen.”

-(This article originally appeared in a slightly different form on the Detroit Catholic website and was first posted on November 2, 2019.)
+(Editor’s This article originally appeared in a slightly different form on the Detroit Catholic website and was first posted on November 2, 2019.)